 Primary mortgage insurance provides mortgage default protection on individual loans at specified coverage percentages.
 Primary business is typically offered in one of two ways, either on a "flow" basis or in structured, bulk transactions.
 Mortgage insurers place flow mortgage insurance coverage as loan originations occur, one loan at a time.
 A structured, bulk transaction occurs when mortgage insurance coverage is placed on more than one loan, and typically after the loans have been originated.
 We currently offer primary mortgage insurance products on a flow basis to our customers.
 Our maximum obligation to an insured with respect to a claim is generally determined by multiplying the coverage percentage selected by the insured by the loss amount on the defaulted loan.
 The loss amount on an insured loan includes unpaid loan principal, delinquent interest and certain expenses associated with the default and subsequent foreclosure or sale of the property, all as specified in our master policy.
 At the time of a claim, we will typically pay the coverage percentage of the claim amount specified in the primary policy, but have the option to (i) pay 100% of the claim amount and acquire title to the property, or (ii) in the event the property is sold prior to settlement of the claim, pay the insured's actual loss up to the maximum level of coverage.
-We expect that most of our primary insurance will be written on first mortgage loans secured by owner occupied single-family homes, which are defined as one-to-four family homes, which are referred to in the home mortgage lending industry as investor loans, and on vacation or second homes.
+We expect that most of our primary insurance will be written on first mortgage loans secured by owner occupied single-family homes, which are defined as one-to-four family homes and condominiums.
+To a lesser extent, we may also write primary insurance on first mortgages secured by non-owner occupied single-family homes, which are referred to in the home mortgage lending industry as investor loans, and on vacation or second homes.